This post may contain affiliate links. Please see my disclosure policy for details.

 16. Be careful buying souvenirs here

-There’s lots of people selling souvenirs in Giza, but be careful you’re buying the genuine product.
+There are lots of people selling souvenirs in Giza, but be careful you’re buying the genuine product.
 For example, Alabaster stone is very famous in Egypt and they sell stunning souvenirs with it.

 But, if you’re not careful you could be buying stone sourced from China!
 Always check the weight, Alabaster should be heavy.